ngmaclaren/spatialEWS/README.md

 To reproduce `./data/EWS-data.RData` itself (i.e., to recompute the EWS), extract `./data/sims.tar` to a directory called `./data/sims/` (there will be 360 simulation output `.rds` files) and run `./prepare-EWS-data.R`.

-Finally, to re-run our classification results and produce the raw data for Figure 3 and the numeric results presented in the manuscript, section II B, see `./classification-results.R`.
+Finally, to re-run our classification results and produce the raw data for Figure 3 and the numerical results presented in the manuscript, section II B, see `./classification-results.R`.

-Note that both `./prepare-EWS-data.R` and `./classification-results.R` take several seconds to run.
+Both `./prepare-EWS-data.R` and `./classification-results.R` take several seconds to run on our machine.
 Additionally, `./prepare-EWS-data.R` saves the current R environment, whatever it is, as a side effect.
 We recommend that you run `./prepare-EWS-data.R` in a clean session.